 Food Handler Certification:

 As of July 1, 2014, each establishment that prepares food items in Monroe County shall have ALL staff obtain proper training that's ANSI accredited through the State of Illinois.
-For those that are certified as a Food Service Sanitation Manager, you do NOT need the CFH training.
+For those that are certified as a Food Service Sanitation Manager or Certified Food Protection Manager, you do NOT need the CFH training.

 ANSI approve Food Handler Courses: